apache/doris/docs/documentation/en/sql-reference/sql-statements/Data Definition/ALTER TABLE_EN.md

             DROP INDEX index_name；

 ## example

+    [table]
+    1. Modify the default number of replications of the table, which is used as default number of replications while creating new partition.
+        ATLER TABLE example_db.my_table
+        SET ("default.replication_num" = "2");

+    2. Modify the actual number of replications of a unpartitioned table (unpartitioned table only) ALTER TABLE example_db.my_table
+        SET ("replication_num" = "3");

     [partition]
     1. Add partition, existing partition [MIN, 2013-01-01), add partition [2013-01-01, 2014-01-01), use default bucket mode